-At the beginning or end of each day, write down 3 things you’re grateful for in your gratitude journal.
+At the beginning or end of each day, this gratitude journaling entails writing down 3 things you’re grateful for.
 It doesn’t matter what they are; be clear about exactly what made you feel grateful.
 This can range from things like finding money in your pocket after flipping over a parking meter to having a conversation with someone who understands what’s going on in your life right now.

 It can do wonders if done with consistency.